How to Make Your Phone Number Unsearchable

 Type your name and phone number into a search engine (or two)

 Start where someone trying to search your number would probably start: with a Google search.
-Search for your name, your phone number, and both together.
+Use a private search engine to search for your name, your phone number, and both together.
 Google search results are heavily filtered, so try the same three searches on something like DuckDuckGo as well.

 These searches will give you a good idea of how searchable your number is right now.